Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 What is onboarding

 Onboarding is a process of introducing the employee into the company.
-This includes all the software access and allowance, HR documents for new employees, the tour around the company, and the involvement of buddies.
+The onboarding checklist includes all necessary software access and allowances, onboarding documents, HR documents for new employees, a tour around the company, and the involvement of buddies.

-A properly done onboarding process shortens the time the employee gets productive in the company and introduces him or her to the culture in a smoother way.
+A properly done onboarding process shortens the time the employee gets productive in the company and introduces them to the culture and work environment in a smoother way.

 What is offboarding

 Offboarding, by contrast, is the process of letting the employee go, either laid off or one who decided to change the job.
-The process includes the exit interview, the security matters, and the overall vibe of the process that builds the employer brand in the mind of the employee.
+Human Resource management conduct an exit interview, the security matters, and the overall vibe of the process that builds the employer's brand in the mind of the employee.

 How to prepare onboarding and offboarding procedures